CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 17

-What do you use "Commit Messages" for? a commit message what changes you made to your project.
+What do you use "Commit Messages" for?
+It is a way of communication between team members which show what changes you made to your project.

 ## Question 18

 Where can I look to find help with Git?

-there is an handy reference at Git Cheatsheet (https://syllabus.codeyourfuture.io/git/desktop/cheatsheet) and github channels(https://www.youtube.com/githubguides).
+There is an handy reference at Git Cheatsheet (https://syllabus.codeyourfuture.io/git/desktop/cheatsheet) and github channels(https://www.youtube.com/githubguides).